wwatson4506/SdFat-beta/README.md

 ### Warning: This is an early beta version of SdFat Version 2.

-November 28, 2020 Modified for use with MSC.
+November 28, 2020 Modified for use with USB mass storage drives.

 Libraries needed are here: